-I left New York City and moved upstate when I realized that I care deeply about feeling connected to nature, and connecting other people with nature.
-Weekend hiking trips were just not making up for all those hours in the concrete jungle.
+I care deeply about feeling connected to nature, and connecting other people with nature.

-Flowers have the power to bring nature into the lives and homes of so many people!
-I love this about Sea Change.”
+Flowers have the power to bring nature into the lives, homes, and celebrations of so many people!

-I also have a background in sculpture installations, which means I get really excited about creating custom floral pieces for my wedding clients: things like floral arches, floral staircase installations, and other flower sculptures!
+I have a background in sculpture installation, so I get really excited about creating custom floral pieces for our wedding clients: things like floral arches, floral staircase installations, and other flower sculptures.

 ‘Good luck with your sea change!‘